john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 ### 2st Doctor - Patrick Troughton - Black and White

 The Doctor is a cosmic hobo.
-He is bohemian, goofy, and has a hair cut like one of the Beatles.
+He is bohemian, goofy, and has a Beatles hair cut.

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: